Careers in Technology & IT

-We recruit at different levels, from trainee through to experienced IT professionals.
+We recruit at different levels, from trainee through to experienced technology and IT professionals.
 The skills and qualifications that you need will vary from role to role, and will be clearly outlined in adverts and profiles.
-While we don’t expect you to know everything, it’s fundamental that you’re keen to learn and develop your skills.
+Although we don’t expect you to know everything, it’s fundamental that you’re keen to learn and develop your skills.

-Our technology needs analytical, inquisitive minds: people who aren’t afraid to think outside the box, people who don’t shy away from complex challenges and love applying their skills to solve problems.
+Our technology and IT needs analytical, inquisitive minds: people who aren’t afraid to think differently, people who don’t shy away from complex challenges and love applying their skills to solve problems.
 We need hands-on, get-up-and-go people who are as genuinely passionate about technology as we are.
-Again like us, you’ll be ahead of the game when it comes to technology, with a keen understanding of current and future IT developments.
+Whether you have just started your career or have worked in tech for a long time already, you will be enthusiastic about technology and keen to understand current and future developments.

 Your softer skills are just as important as your technical ones.
-You’ll be a real team player but also comfortable working from your own initiative and managing your time.
-As an organisation, we’re dedicated to delivering excellent service to our customers and so will you be.
+You’ll be a real team player but also comfortable working at your own initiative and managing your time.
+As an organisation, we’re dedicated to delivering excellent service to our customers and you will be a part of that.
 User-focused, your work will demonstrate how well you understand the needs of our customers.